 - Monthly meetings

-- Lead workshop sessions focused on broader community issues
+- Workshop sessions focused on broader community issues

 Keeping Town Council members up-to-date on engagement activities and how input is shaping our plans is important.